MohitShukla/basis/README.md

 # Basis

+# What is Basis?
+Basis contains several modules that are used for any software application development.
+- oAuth
+- logging
+- security
+- load balancing

 # Collaborative AI-Powered Knowledge Sharing Platform

 Software platform that enables groups of users to create private knowledge bases powered by AI, where members can share content and get AI-assisted answers based on their group's collective knowledge.